/user/kayd @ devops :~$ cat bash-error-handling-bulletproof-scripts.md

 log "SUCCESS: Backup completed successfully: $BACKUP_FILE"

-This improved script caught several failure conditions our previous version missed, including network timeouts and disk space issues.
+This improved script catches several failure conditions a naive version would miss, including network timeouts and disk space issues.

 Example 2: Deployment Pipeline